 Of course, if you are already finding evidence of damage to your crops and adult crickets and grasshoppers around your garden, the fastest and best method for immediate removal is physical handpicking of the insects (and eggs!) and placement into soapy water.
 Be sure to check underneath all leaves for egg clusters.
 After removal, begin utilizing another method of pest prevention immediately.

 Here on the farm, we have to contend with our fair share of pests, and we have certainly had to deal with crickets and grasshoppers!
-But, don’t despair if you’re dealing with a pest problem, there’s always a solution and if you ever need more help feel free to contact us!
+But, don’t despair if you’re dealing with a pest problem, there’s always a solution!